The Cycling Nutrition Breakdown

 Try to source your fuel from food with less fiber.
 Reach for the veggies, fruits, and fiber-heavy foods in your training, but avoid them on event day or your gut may pay the price.

 How much to eat

-One of the most variable areas, is how much you should eat.
-This will depend on your age, activity level, gender, how efficiently your body uses the food you give it and length of event.
-This will take a lot of practice to figure out what you need as an individual, but start by trying to eat more often.
+One of the most variable areas is how much you should eat.
+This will depend on your age, activity level, gender, how efficiently your body uses the food you give it, and the length of the event.
+This will take a lot of practice to figure out what you need as an individual but start by trying to eat more often.

-Snack regularly leading up to you event or training as opposed to trying to get in meals just before.
-Obviously, you need the meals, but big meals just before your ride could cause you troubles with digestion.
+Snack regularly leading up to your event or training as opposed to trying to get in meals just before.
+Obviously, you need the meals, but big meals just before your ride could cause you trouble with digestion.
 Instead, eat smaller meals more often and snack often.